 To be eligible for the exemption, a dependent child must be claimed as a dependent on an eligible veteran’s internal revenue service tax filing for the previous year.

 A member of the armed forces who is on active duty or for a period of 30 days or more is eligible for in-state resident tuition.
 Spouses and dependent children of the veteran also qualify.

 Providing Proof of Residency

-To be determined a resident of Iowa, you must document residing in the State of Iowa for at least 90 days prior to the beginning of the term for which you are enrolling.
+To be classified as a resident of Iowa for tuition and fee purposes, you must document residing in the State of Iowa for at least 90 days prior to the beginning of the term for which you are enrolling.

 If you give Hawkeye misleading or incorrect information for the purpose of evading payment of non-resident fees, you must pay the non-resident fees for each term you were not officially classified as a non-resident.

 Reclassification of Residency Status

 If you have been reclassified as a resident for tuition purposes, such classification will be effective beginning with the next term for which you enroll at Hawkeye.
 In no case will reclassification to residency status be made retroactive for tuition and fee purposes, even though you could have previously qualified for residency status had you applied.